 The population in Ukraine is increasingly suffering from the consequences of the tense situation in the border conflict with Russia: "Especially for people we have been supporting for a long time and who are suffering from the consequences of displacement from their homeland, old traumas are breaking out again.
 A major topic in the therapy and group sessions is always: What do we do with the children?
 How do we tell them that we might have to leave our home?
 How do we talk to them about war?", reports Pavlo Titko, Head of Malteser Ukraine.Read more

-Stories and news from Ukraine:
+Stories and news from Ukraine before the war:

 When Katja and Sascha married, he was already a soldier at the front.
 Shortly afterwards, Katja became pregnant.
 When her son Zachar was born, Sascha returned to Pokrovsk and Katja was overjoyed.
 But the man she married had changed.
 Sascha suddenly could no longer walk among people, crowds in the street frightened him.
 He became aggressive towards the family and at night he screamed in his sleep.
 Katja finally persuaded him to get help at our psychosocial support centre.Read more